Below you will find a listing of area attractions and outdoor adventures.

 Come enjoy wagon ride while feeding over 100 exotic and domestic animals such as bison, Watusi cattle, and Moulfon sheep on Buckhorn Creek Ranch.
 Take a walking tour to hand feed animals such as “Baby” the camel, “Prissy” the miniature horse and “Dolly” the mule.
 Let the kids grind corn to throw to the chickens and turkeys hoping to pull a few tail feathers as souvenirs.
 Minimum $40 for 1-5 people, $8/person for larger groups.
-On Hwy 280 west toward Mt.
-Vernon, turn left at Hwy 135 junction.
+From Hwy 280 between Vidalia and Mt.
+Vernon, turn south on Hwy 135.
 Buckhorn Creek Ranch is 3.5 miles on right hand side of road.
 Call 912-583-2737 or 912-245-4042 to schedule your tour.

 C & C Stables

 If your idea of heaven is astride a saddle, schedule a horse riding lesson.
 Lessons are $30/hour and by appointment only.
 On Highway 280 East to Lyons, turn right onto Bulldog Road, go about 8 miles and turn right at the white sign, “Cooper’s Towing and Trailer Sales.”
 Take the second driveway with the white fence.
 Contact 912-526-8406 or 912-293-3708 for more information.

 Established in 1877, Long Pond Community is located in Montgomery County, on Highway 221 South.
 Long Pond is a place of quiet beauty nearly frozen in time.
 The community is home to the Long Pond Methodist Church, the Long Pond Baptist Church, the old Long Pond School, the McAllister Cemetery, the Peter Johnson house, and Uncle Bruce’s old store.